 Once you have made your reservations, the staff will contact you to arrange pick-up from just about anywhere in Panama City.
 The transport is timely and efficient, and I recommend that you take advantage of it, as the trip from Panama City is more than two hours over difficult terrain.

 Once on the road, your driver will ask if you would like to stop at the grocery store.
 Say yes.
 There is a large new Xtra on the way where you can pick up essentials.
 Although most of the rentals in San Blas include three meals a day as part of the stay, you should bring drinks and snacks to keep in your room.
 For sure you should bring drinking water, but also buy soda, beer, wine, and anything else you’d like to have during your stay.
 These things are not very available (or at all available) once you reach the islands.

 Your San Blas adventure begins at Puerto Dibin, a bustling set of docks that might seem chaotic if you approach it on your own.
 However, if you arrive with a driver, he will introduce you to your captain and help you find a place to wait until it’s time to board your boat.
 This will happen when everyone from your group going to your island has arrived.
 Remember, people are coming from various places throughout Panama City.

 Also remember that you’re now on island time.
 Once your lancha sets off from the dock, it’s time to settle back and enjoy the ride.
 As the ocean spray hits your face and the crystal-clear water passes by below, let yourself fall into relaxation mode.
 You should have achieved a real sense of peace by the time you arrive at your destination.

 Take at least one of the day tours offered by your hotel, as this is your opportunity to see other islands.
 Pelican Island is a highlight.
-It’s an island now underwater.
+It’s now underwater.
 Here you are in the middle of the ocean, but can walk in shallow water, splash in the natural pools, and snorkel among the starfish that call the seagrasses home.